jdelacruzjr/deep-learning-challenge/README.md

   I created this shareable link to my repository <https://github.com/jdelacruzjr/deep-learning-challenge.git> and submitted it to <https://bootcampspot-v2.com>
 ### Copyright

-USGS Image © 2019 All Rights Reserved.
+AdobeStock Image © 2019 All Rights Reserved.

 Trilogy Education Services © 2023.
 All Rights Reserved.